MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointServer/technical-reference/outbound-e-mail-has-not-been-configured.md

  **Rule Name:** Outbound email has not been configured.

- **Summary:** An outgoing email server has not been configured on this SharePoint Server deployment.
+ **Summary:** An outgoing email server hasn't been configured on this SharePoint Server deployment.
 With no SMPT server configured for outgoing email, SharePoint Server can't send email messages, including alert email, confirmation email, invitation email, and email about exceeding quotas.

  **Cause:** An SMPT email server hasn't yet been configured in the farm.